 New York’s disenfranchisement policy is also rooted in Jim Crow-era attempts to evade the Fifteenth Amendment’s mandate that Black men be given the right to vote.
 Today, the law continues to impact people of color at much higher rates: nearly three-quarters of everyone on parole is Black or Latinx.

-Governor Cuomo’s executive order is a step in the right direction, but legislation pending in the New York legislature, S.830, would improve the law and the process dramatically.
-First, the legislation would codify the restoration of voting rights upon release from prison so no one has to rely on a discretionary pardon to vote.
-Second, by making restoration automatic, the legislation would eliminate the administrative burden of the pardon process.
-Finally, by providing a process for voter registration upon release, the legislation would ensure that the legal restoration of voting rights actually leads to registration and voting by impacted New Yorkers.
+Governor Cuomo’s executive order is a step in the right direction, but a bill pending in the New York legislature S.830B, would improve the law and the process dramatically.
+First, the bill would codify the restoration of voting rights upon release from prison so no one has to rely on a discretionary pardon to vote.
+Second, by making restoration automatic, the bill would eliminate the administrative burden of the pardon process.
+Finally, by providing a process for voter registration upon release, the bills would ensure that the legal restoration of voting rights actually leads to registration and voting by impacted New Yorkers.